pcharest2000/winswitch/README.md

 Excecute winswitch --help or -h:

-"Usage: winswitch [OPTION]\n"
+Usage: winswitch [OPTION]
-"A command line tool to switch the active window using the keyboard, displays  an overlay\n" "on the visible dekstop(s) to select window, mostly used for tiling window managers \n" "and multi screen setup."
+A command line tool to switch the active window using the keyboard, displays  an overlay on the visible dekstop(s) to select window, mostly used for tiling window managers and multi screen setup.Get help:   --help
-"Get help:   --help \n"
-"Actions:\n"
+Actions:
-"  -t <TIME>   Set timeout period in seconds to quit, 0 for no timeout, default 10s.\n" "  -s <SIZE>   Set the font size in pixels, default 64 pixels \n" "  -f <FILE>   Set the ttf or otf font path name\n"
+  -t <TIME>   Set timeout period in seconds to quit, 0 for no timeout, default 10s.\
-"  -c <COLOR>  Set the font color format is hex color RRGGBBAA \n" "              the alpha value will be used to indicate selctcted characters \n" "  -C <COLOR>  Set the box color format is hex color RRGGBBAA \n" "              the alpha value will be used to indicate selctcted characters \n" "  -w <ALPHA>  Set the window alpha must be between 0.0 and 1.0, default 0.1  \n" "  -a          Ignore sticky windows, some applications (docks) do not  \n" "              set properly its window property \n"
+  -s <SIZE>   Set the font size in pixels, default 64 pixels\
+  -f <FILE>   Set the ttf or otf font path name\
+  -c <COLOR>  Set the font color format is hex color RRGGBBAA \
+              the alpha value will be used to indicate selctcted characters \
+  -C <COLOR>  Set the box color format is hex color RRGGBBAA \
+              the alpha value will be used to indicate selctcted characters \
+  -w <ALPHA>  Set the window alpha must be between 0.0 and 1.0, default 0.1  \
+  -a          Ignore sticky windows, some applications (docks) do not  \
+              set properly its window property \
-"  -S          A string of characters used to label the windows must be at least 2 character long, \n" "              and more than the number of active desktops, characters must be not repeated or behavior\n" "              behavior of the app is undefined\n" "example:\n"
+  -S          A string of characters used to label the windows must be at least 2 character long, \
+              and more than the number of active desktops, characters must be not repeated or behavior\
+              behavior of the app is undefined\
+example:\
-"winswitch -t 10 -C 3B3C35FF -c FDFFFFFF   -S fhdjsksla \n" "  -h or --help  for this listing \n"
+winswitch -t 10 -C 3B3C35FF -c FDFFFFFF   -S fhdjsksla \
+  -h or --help  for this listing \
-"Author, current maintainer: Philippe Charest <philippe.charest@gmail.com\n"                \
+Author, current maintainer: Philippe Charest <philippe.charest@gmail.com\
-"Released under the GNU General Public License.\n" "Copyright (C) 2020\n"};
+Released under the GNU General Public License.\
+Copyright (C) 2020\